Braver strategies.

 How do you work with other funders?

-As a private foundation, we have a responsibility to advocate for more and better resources that promote the leadership, visions, and strategies of women, girls, and LGBTQI people who are most affected by injustice — particularly Black, Indigenous, ethnic minority, and lower caste women.
+As a private foundation, we have a responsibility to advocate for more and better resources that promote the leadership, visions, and strategies of women, girls, and LGBTQI people who are most affected by injustice — including Black, Indigenous, ethnic minority, and lower caste women.
 We are committed to eliminating the mindsets and practices within philanthropy that prevent visionary leaders from accessing the resources they need to carry out approaches that are considered too experimental or unfamiliar to traditional funders.
 We aim to initiate and participate in conversations with our peers to encourage equity within philanthropy and expand resources for movements.